 Folic acid is used for pimples on the skin, gum inflammation, memory loss, Alzheimer's disease, age-related hearing loss, preventing the eye disease age-related macular degeneration (AMD), reducing signs of aging, weak bones (osteoporosis), a disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS), sleep problems, depression or feeling down, seizures, nerve pain, muscle or bone pain, AIDS, a skin disease called vitiligo, an inflammatory disease called gout, and an inherited disease called Fragile-X syndrome.
 It is also used for reducing harmful side effects of treatment with the medications nitroglycerin, lometrexol or methotrexate.
 Folic acid is used to help the body make sperm.

 Some people apply folic acid directly to the gum for treating gum infections.

 If it is difficult for the patient to take folic acid by mouth, it is sometimes given with a needle for preventing and treating low blood levels of folate (folate deficiency).
 Folic acid is also given with a needle for chronic fatigue syndrome, a condition with chronic fever, aches, and tiredness.

 Folic acid is often used in combination with other B vitamins.

 Natural Medicines rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

-The effectiveness ratings for Folic Acide are as follows:
+The Effectiveness ratings for Folic Acid are as follows:

 More evidence is needed to rate folic acid for these uses.